-University of California, Santa Barbara's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Criminal Justice, and Anthropology.
-University of California, Santa Barbara’s most academically influential people include Reza Aslan, Michael Douglas, and Robert Ballard.
+University of California, Santa Barbara's most influential alumni faculty include professors and professionals in the fields of Physics, Psychology, and Biology.
+University of California, Santa Barbara’s most academically influential people include Katy Tur, R. J. Q. Adams, and Eberhard Bodenschatz.

 American journalistview profile